pkgcore/pkgcore/doc/extended-atom-syntax.rst

 pkgcore supports an extended form of atom syntax- examples are provided below.

-This form can be used in configuration files, but in doing so portage will have issues with the next syntax- thus if you're after maintaining configuration compatibility, limit usage of the extended syntax to commandline only.
+This form can be used in configuration files, but in doing so portage will have issues with the syntax, so if you want to maintain configuration compatibility, limit your usage of the extended syntax to the commandline only.

 ===============  =========================================================
 token            result